scribe-org/Scribe-iOS/README.md

 # To-Do [`↩`](#contents) <a id="to-do"></a>

 Please see the [contribution guidelines](https://github.com/scribe-org/Scribe-iOS/blob/main/.github/CONTRIBUTING.md) if you are interested in contributing to this project.
+Specifically: Scribe does not accept direct edits to the grammar JSON files as they are sourced from [Wikidata](https://www.wikidata.org/).
+Edits can be discussed and the queries themselves will be changed and ran before an update.

 Work that is in progress or could be implemented includes:

 - Changing the conjugation interface to be fully button based

 - Setting up a baseline translation feature

-- Creating JSON files for nouns, verbs and translations
+- Using Wikidata to create JSON files for nouns, verbs and translations

-- Expanding Scribe's support for current languages by adding to the [grammar files](https://github.com/scribe-org/Scribe-iOS)

-  - Nouns should have their gender and plural

-  - Verbs should have all conjugations

-  - Pull requests are more than welcome!

 - Adding support for more languages to Scribe-iOS [(see issues)](https://github.com/scribe-org/Scribe-iOS/issues)